 Attendance is recorded using a tap-in card system for face-to-face workshops and seminars.
 Students' ID cards are used to tap a reader placed inside each teaching room.
-Attendance at all teaching sessions, online and face-to-face, is recorded via our attendance management system, be they lectures, seminars, workshops, revision sessions or other.
-Tutors will sometimes take a written register as well for verification purposes.
-You can log into the attendance management system [and check your attendance record] via the attendance portal, which can be found at: https://www.bil.ac.uk/student-portal/.
+Attendance at all teaching sessions, online and face-to-face, is recorded via our attendance management system; lectures, seminars, workshops, revision sessions or other.